Observability Robustness under Sensor Failures: a Computational Perspective: INTRODUCTION

-Robustness of controllability and observability of a networked system under structural perturbations (such as edge/node/actuator/sensor removals or deletions) have been studied in several works \cite{commault2008observability,Rahimian2013Structural,zhang2017edge,zhang2019minimal,lou2018toward,Y.Y.2011Controllability}.
-For example, \cite{commault2008observability} has discussed observability preservation under sensor removals, and \cite{Rahimian2013Structural} has studied controllability preservation under simultaneous failures in both the edges and nodes.
+{In the literature, structural controllability often serves as an alternative notion for controllability in the generic sense, owing to its nice property of relying only on the zero-nonzero patterns of system matrices rather than their exact values \cite{Y.Y.2011Controllability,generic}}.
+And because of this, many works have studied controllability/observability robustness under the structured system framework \cite{commault2008observability,Rahimian2013Structural,zhang2017edge,zhang2019minimal,lou2018toward,Y.Y.2011Controllability}.
+For example, \cite{commault2008observability} discusses observability preservation under sensor removals, and \cite{Rahimian2013Structural} studies controllability preservation under simultaneous failures in both the edges and nodes.
 Controllability robustness is also measured by the number of additional inputs needed for controllability under edge/node removals in \cite{Y.Y.2011Controllability,lou2018toward}.
-The above works mainly focus on the classifications of edges and nodes according to effects of their failures on system controllability/observability, rather than the associated optimization problems.
-A similar problem to the minSRO under structured system framework with ununiform actuator costs has been proven to be NP-hard in \cite{zhang2019minimal}.
-However, no efficient algorithm was provided therein.
-In this paper, it is proven that the minSRO is generally NP-hard, thus confirming the conjecture implicitly made in \cite{fawzi2014secure,shoukry2015event} that verifying the $2s$-sparse observability condition is computationally intractable.
-Nevertheless, a polynomial time algorithm based on recursive trees for solving this problem is provided on systems with bounded maximum geometric multiplicities (often met by practical engineering systems).
-Particularly, this result indicates that, in contrast to the MCP, the computational intractability of the minSRO is essentially caused by the increase of maximum geometric multiplicities of system matrices, rather than that of numbers of system states or sensors.
-Considering that this algorithm requires accurate eigenspace decompositions of system matrices, we then focus on the minSRO under the structured system framework.
-It is proven that such problem is still NP-hard for the structured systems.
-Afterwards, a polynomial time algorithm is provided on structured systems with bounded matching deficiencies.
-This algorithm is further accelerated by the Dulmage-Mendelsohn decomposition.
-Numerical experiments show that for randomly generated systems, the structured system based algorithms could be good alternatives for observability robustness evaluation when the exact values of system matrices are not available.
-All the above results could be directly extended to similar problems on controllability robustness under actuator failures by duality between controllability and observability.
+The above works mainly focus on the classifications of edges and nodes according to effects of their failures on system controllability/observability, rather than the optimization problems.
+A similar problem to the minSRO under structured system framework with {nonuniform} actuator costs has been proven to be NP-hard in \cite{zhang2019minimal}.
+However, no efficient algorithm was provided therein. {Another line to study controllability robustness is using strong structural controllability (SSC) \cite{mayeda1979strong}, as SSC could be regarded as the ability to preserve system controllability for a structured system under arbitrary perturbations without changing the zero-nonzero patterns of the system matrices.
+In this line, \cite{mousavi2018structural} and \cite{jia2020unifying} respectively develop the conventional SSC to undirected networks and to allowing entries that can take arbitrary values.
+SCC preservation under structural perturbations is recently studied in \cite{mousavi2020strong}.}